pmlmodelling/nctoolkit/docs/source/installing.rst

 nctoolkit is available from the `Python Packaging Index. <https://pypi.org/project/nctoolkit/>`__   To install nctoolkit using pip::

+   $ pip install numpy
    $ pip install nctoolkit

+If you already have numpy installed, ignore the first line.
+This is only included as it will make installing some dependencies smoother. nctoolkit partly relies on cartopy for plotting.
+This has some additional dependencies, so you may need to follow their guide `here <https://pypi.org/project/nctoolkit/>`__ to ensure cartopy is installed fully.
+If you install nctoolkit using conda, you will not need to worry about that.

 If you install nctoolkit from pypi, you will need to install the system dependencies listed below.